PyLops/pyproximal/README.md

 ```

 ### 2. Install PyLops in a new Conda environment
-To ensure that further development of PyLops is performed within the same environment (i.e., same dependencies) as
+To ensure that further development of PyLops is performed within the same environment (i.e.,
-that defined by ``requirements-dev.txt`` or ``environment-dev.yml`` files, we suggest to work off a new Conda enviroment.
+same dependencies) as that defined by ``environment-dev.yml``/``environment-dev-arm.yml`` files,
+we suggest to work off a new Conda enviroment.

 The first time you clone the repository run the following command:
 ```